normanmunge/testing-ci-cd-demo/README.md

    Since this project was set up using React's creat-react-app.
 We're all set for writing tests otherwise, you need to install the library:

    npm install --save-dev @testing-library/react

+### Resources that might be helpful

+1. To test components that are connected to a Redux store, mock the store using Redux Mock Store library
+2. To mock an API response, the project uses JSON Placeholder to mock a free and fake API for testing and prototyping.
+3. To simulate user interactions, React Testing Library provides API in a package called user-event

 # Getting Started